top of page

 Also, doctors are trained to look for and treat physical causes.
 But even visual abnormalities in the body can be "normal abnormalities" that don't cause pain in the majority of people who have them.
 For example, studies show that 64% of people with no back pain have herniations and degeneration.
 (3)

-To see if pain coaching can help you...
+To see if pain reprocessing can help you...

 Sources